poonam-tech-stack/ycompany-rims/README.md

 4. product will run on http://localhost:8004.

 To run shared mfe follow below steps (Shared needs to be run with all mfes):
-1. Go to auth folder
+1. Go to shared folder
 2. yarn install
 3. yarn start
 4. shared will run on http://localhost:8005.